 Now that telepsychiatry is more mainstream, people with mental health challenges are finding better access to care.
 If you’re unsure about virtual health care, read onward to learn three pros and three cons of online psychiatry.

-In addition, you now have a wider range of mental health providers to choose from, as you are no longer limited to those who are close to where you live or work.
-As long as your psychiatrist is licensed to practice in the state where you are physically located, you’ll be able to meet with them for your treatment.
+In addition, you now have a wider range of mental health providers to choose from.
+You are no longer limited to those who are close to where you live or work.
+As long as your psychiatrist is licensed in the state where you are physically located, you can work with them.

 One online psychiatry hangup that doesn’t occur with in-person meetings is, of course, the unreliable internet connection.
 If you are in an area with low bandwidth such as public wifi or have poor reception, you might experience performance issues such as buffering or freezing as you’re trying to communicate with your psychiatrist.
 These interruptions break up the natural flow of conversation and make it more difficult for both parties to communicate freely.